 Most Deep RL implementations run on a combination of CPU and GPU resources.
 Usually, the environments run on the CPU while the policy neural network and algorithms run on the GPU.
 To increase the wallclock speed, practitioners run multiple environments in parallel using multiple threads.
 We will look at Costa Huang's amazing CleanRL library as an example of a well-benchmarked implementation of PPO under this "standard" paradigm.

 Instead of using multiple threads for our environment, we can use Jax to vectorise the environment and run it on the GPU!
 Not only does this allow us to avoid having to transfer data between the CPU and GPU, but if we program our environment using Jax primitives, we can use Jax's powerful vmap function to instantly create a vectorised version of the environment.
+If you're unfamiliar with Jax and vmap, I would recommend reading Jake VanderPlas's twitter thread on it and the Jax documentation.
 While re-writing RL environments in Jax can be time consuming, luckily for us, a few libraries have already done this for us for a variety of environments.

 There are a few complementary libraries that we recommend: